RinGotou/Kagami/README.md

 # Kagami

 ## Hint
-This is old and crispy implementation.
-I will not add any new feature and stuff to this verison any more.
+I will not add any new thing to this project.I'm working on something else.

-[Nagatsuki](https://github.com/suzunakamura/nagatsuki) will be the new main implementation.
+This project contains many terrible design.

 ## What's this?
-It's a simple and tiny script language.The name of this project is from Japanese kanji "鏡（かがみ）".
+It's a simple and tiny script language.The name of this project is from Japanese kanji "鏡".

 ## What does it looks like?